zettsu-t/cppMockgen/notes.md

 CppMockGen abandons blocks which are unused in later steps because standard C++ and Boost C++ headers are large.

-### Format and write codes
+### Format and write code

-Each block formats codes.
+Each block formats code.
 CppFileParser collects them and writes to files.
 A block class acts a parser, a data holder, and a code generator in CppMockGen and, are not split into multiple classes now.